 An evaluation of populations within a dataset and potential hot spots is critical.
-Areas that are determined to be hot spots must be handled independently from the surrounding population, and an outlier test may be used to identify these possible hot spots.
+Areas that are determined to be hot spots should be handled independently from the surrounding population, and a statistical outlier test may be used to identify these possible hot spots.
 To identify different populations within a dataset, ProUCL's Q-Q Plot or a histogram can be used.
-Professional judgement may also be used to determine if the magnitude of concentration and/or number and proximity of spatially correlated samples above criteria are sufficient to classify a hot spot during facility characterization.
+While professional judgement has been used at some sites in support of determining if the magnitude of concentration and/or number and proximity of spatially correlated samples above criteria are sufficient to classify a hot spot during facility characterization, it is recommended that these professional judgement determinations be supported with other lines of evidence, including but not limited to the above noted data evaluations.